TomeroDev83/odoobackup-tools/README.md

 2. Keep historical backups thanks to timestamp in ZIP name.
 3. Use `.conf` files to avoid exposing passwords in command line when possible.
 4. Clean `/tmp/odoobackups` only after successful operation completion.
-5. When using neutralize, always check with `-t` first to verify scripts before execution.

 ---